Intevation/intelmq-webinput-csv/docs/User-Guide.md

 * `destination_pipeline_queue_formatted`: Optional, if true, the `destination_pipeline_queue` is formatted like a python format string with the event as `ev`.
 E.g. `"destination_pipeline_queue": "{ev[feed.provider]}.{ev[feed.name]}"`
 * `custom_input_fields`: These fields are shown in the interface with the given default values, see also below.
 * `constant_fields`: Similar to above, but not shown to the user and added to all processed events.
+* `required_fields`: A list of IntelMQ field names.
+If set (not empty list), all lines need to have these fields, otherwise they are marked as invalid and not submitted to IntelMQ.
+Example: `required_fields: ["time.source", "source.ip"]`

 Usage
 -----